profullstack/hiretesttakers-web/docs/I18N_USAGE.md

 # Internationalization (i18n) Usage Guide

-This document explains how to use the translation system in the HireTestTakers platform.
+This document explains how to use the translation system in the TutorLinkup platform.

 ## Overview